instructure/instructure-ui/packages/ui-svg-images/src/components/SVGIcon/README.md

 ### Children

 The SVGIcon component also accepts SVG content as jsx via the children prop.
+Note: if passing the path via the children prop, do not forget to include the **viewBox** attribute (see example).

 ```js
 ---